A gift subscription delivered by post

 per month, billed on the 1st · cancel before the 1st to avoid next payment

 All subscriptions are gift subscriptions — you pay, we write to your chosen recipient at their address.
-Monthly payments are taken on the 1st of each month.
-To cancel, email hello@aletterform.co.uk before the 1st and we will confirm within 24 hours.
+Monthly payments are taken on the 1st of each month and letters are posted on the 1st and 15th of each month.

 "Mum keeps the letters in a little pile by her chair.
 She re-reads them.
 I didn't expect that."

-— Daughter, gifting Rose to her mother in Yorkshire
+— Daughter, gifting Rose's letters to her mother in Yorkshire

 "Dad's not a man who talks about feelings but he mentioned the letters three times on our last phone call.
 That's basically a standing ovation from him."

-— Son, gifting Arthur to his father in Lancashire
+— Son, gifting Arthur's letters to his father in Lancashire

 "She lives alone and the house has been quiet since we lost Dad.
 She told me it feels like having a pen pal again, like she did as a girl."

-— Daughter, gifting Nora to her mother in Durham
+— Daughter, gifting Nora's letters to her mother in Durham

 A subscription that lands on the doormat every fortnight is a gift remembered twelve times a year, not once.